rcky844/knowledge-handbook/Biology/Anatomy/Human physiology/Water content regulation/Reabsorption.md

 | Water | 99% | [[Osmosis]] |
 | Urea | 50% | [[Diffusion]] |

-- <span style="color: violet">Glucose, amino acids and some salts</span> in the glomerular filtrate are reabsorbed into the blood by both [[diffusion]] and [[active transport]].
+- <span style="color: violet">Glucose, amino acids and some salts</span> in the glomerular filtrate are reabsorbed into the blood by both [[Diffusion]] and [[Active transport]].

 - The reabsorption of glucose, amino acids and salts causes the <span style="color: aqua">glomerular filtrate to become more dilute and its water potential increases</span>.
-Water in the filtrate moves into blood by [[osmosis]] down a water potential gradient.
+Water in the filtrate moves into blood by [[Osmosis]] down a water potential gradient.
 	- <span style="color: lightgreen">Amount of water reabsorbed is directly proportional to the amount of solutes reabsorbed.</span> Therefore, the <u>concentration</u> of the filtrate that arrives at the end of the first coiled tubule remains unchanged.
 	  ↪️ See also: HKDSE 2017 Paper 2 Q1(b)(i)

-- Reabsorption of water from the glomerular filtrate <span style="color: lightgreen">raises the concentration of urea</span> (to become higher than in blood) along the tubule, resulting in passive reabsorption of urea into blood by [[diffusion]].
+- Reabsorption of water from the glomerular filtrate <span style="color: lightgreen">raises the concentration of urea</span> (to become higher than in blood) along the tubule, resulting in passive reabsorption of urea into blood by [[Diffusion]].

 > [!note]
 > - Glucose and amino acids are soluble in water, as they can form extensive [[hydrogen bonds]] with water molecules.